 1 medium clove of garlic, peeled and lightly smashed

-1 ounces (30 g) of truffles (either fresh or good quality preserved truffles)
+1 ounce (30 g) of truffles (either fresh or good quality preserved truffles)

 17 ounces (500 g) of fresh egg tagliolini

-1 cup (80 g) of Grana Padano or Parmesan cheese, grated
+1 cup (80 g) of Parmigiano Reggiano cheese (alternatively you can use Grana Padano), grated

 1/8 teaspoon of white pepper, ground